 We have designed a pioneering model to analyze our impacts across the six capitals determined by the Integrated Reporting Framework <IR> to encourage holistic thinking and to nurture a deeper understanding of the interdependencies along the value chain.
-The purpose of quantifying our Value to Society is to enable us to better understand our material issues, set our sustainability priorities and make better strategic decisions within our integrated leadership model.
-Following several years of development, for the second time in our Annual Report, we showed an estimated economic valuation of our value to society.
-This information has also been made available in the Sustainability Report 2018.
-Ultimately, we create value to society through thinking about sustainability in the same way, and giving it the same importance as, all other strategic concerns.
-This is where our Integrated Leadership Model comes in.
+The purpose of quantifying our Value to Society is to enable us to better understand our material issues, set our sustainability priorities and make better strategic decisions within our Purpose-driven Leadership model.
+Following several years of development, for the third time in our Annual Report, we showed an estimated economic valuation of our value to society.
+This information has also been made available in the Sustainability Report 2019.
+Ultimately, we create value to society through thinking about sustainability in the same way, and giving it the same importance as all other strategic concerns.
+This is where our Purpose-driven Leadership Model comes in.

 SGS’s sustainability efforts have long been based on strategic KPIs, which were developed following a study of our material topics.

 Currently, we are able to calculate the value we add to society through our supply chain and direct operations.
 In 2017, according to traditional metrics, SGS added CHF 4,045 million to society, notably through the salaries and taxes of our (then) 95,000 employees worldwide.
 With our model we have calculated that our direct operations and supply chain activities created CHF 2,131 million of additional positive impact, which was distributed to society through our stakeholders, for a total value to society of CHF 6,176 million.
 To date, we have unveiled significant societal benefits arising from training and development programs, while our main negative societal impacts were caused by the environmental footprint of our supply chain.